nexmo-community/ws_audio_client/README.md

 If you enter `wss://echo.websocket.org` in the URL box and click connect you will connect to demo websocket echo server, use the Talk button like a press-to-talk on a walkie talkie to send the audio from your microphone, you should hear your own voice back.

 ## Limitations
-Currently it only supports 16khz PCM audio rate (TODO 8Khz) There is no support for sending the initial JSON message on connect (TODO) There is no support for DTMGF events (TODO)
+* Currently it only supports 16khz PCM audio rate (TODO 8Khz)
+* ~There is no support for sending the initial JSON message on connect (TODO)~
+* There is no support for DTMF events (TODO)